xiaoyang-sde/knowledge-base/docs/c-plus-plus-primer/05-class.md

 When a field is initialized with the initializer list, the constructor will be called once and the object will be constructed and initialized in one operation.
 However, for a field that is assigned in the constructor, the field will be first default initialized and then reassigned.

 Members that are `const` or references must be initialized.
-Classess without the default constructor must be initialized.
+Classes without the default constructor must be initialized.
 Members are initialized in the order of the class definition.

 ### Delegating Constructor